RPullia/SpringJourney/e1-spring-context/README.md

 In this example we have used the AnnotationConfigApplicationContext in the main class passing to it the config class.

-ApplicationContext context = new AnnotationConfigApplicationContext(ProjectConfig.class);
+`ApplicationContext context = new AnnotationConfigApplicationContext(ProjectConfig.class);`

 # Configuration class of the project - ../src/main/java/config/ProjectConfig

-Using the ==@Configuration==, we define the configuration class that will be used by the context.
+Using the **@Configuration**, we define the configuration class that will be used by the context.
 There could be multiple configuration class.
 In a Spring project you can use XML and annotations at the same time to read configs

 Inside the configuration class we will specify the beans in order to create their instance in the Spring context.
 In this case, even if not usual, the method